regulondbunam/regulondb-docs/00_about_policies/funding_credits.md

 # RegulonDB Funding

-The development of RegulonDB is funded by:
+The development of RegulonDB is currently funded by:

 - The National Autonomous University of Mexico (UNAM) at the Center for Genomic Sciences.

+Through the years it has been funded by:

+- The National Autonomous University of Mexico (UNAM) at the Center for Genomic Sciences.
+It has also indirectly benefited from  fellowships to students and posdocs supported by UNAM.

 - The National Institutes of Health (NIH) National Center of General Medical Sciences: